yherin/mark-the-date/documentation/project-description-structure.md

 A historical quiz where the player guesses the time period of specific events from their description.
 A more accurate, faster guess awards more points.

+# Code status

+## On pressing 'Run Project':
+- Questions are chosen randomly and shown in a basic UI, with answer buttons.
+- The buttons record the answer and load the next question.
+- Score is locked to `System.out`.
+- After 15 questions, program exits with code 0.

+## Code quality
+- The code documentation (Javadoc) is not as good as I would like.
+- Single-Responsibility-Principle is followed fairly well.
+Most classes have only 1 public method (excl. some getters), so they have only 1 responsibility.

 #Specification

 ## Users: